Not Fit to Fly Certificate - Unable to Fly Medical Letter

 Unable to Fly Letter FAQs

 Yes.
 A doctor can issue a letter confirming you were medically unfit to travel on a specific past date, based on the clinical history and evidence you provide.
-However, contemporaneous documentation — evidence from the time of illness such as prescriptions, discharge letters, or test results — significantly strengthens your submission to an insurer or airline.
+However, contemporaneous documentation, such as prescriptions, discharge letters, or test results from the time of illness, significantly strengthens your submission to an insurer or airline.
+The letter is more likely to be accepted when it is supported by evidence dated close to the missed travel date.

-An unfit to fly letter specifically addresses air travel.
-An unfit to travel or travel cancellation certificate covers any mode of transport — flights, cruises, trains, coaches.
+A not fit to fly letter specifically addresses air travel, confirming you were medically unable to fly.
+A travel cancellation certificate covers any mode of transport: flights, cruises, trains, coaches.
 If your booking includes a package holiday with multiple travel modes, a certificate covering all travel is more useful.
 See our travel cancellation certificate.

-In some circumstances — for example, if you cancelled travel because a dependent child or elderly relative was acutely unwell — a letter may be issued for the affected person to support your cancellation claim.
-Clearly describe the affected person’s condition and your relationship in the consultation form.
+Yes, in some circumstances.
+If you cancelled travel because a dependent child or elderly relative was acutely unwell, a letter may be issued for the affected person to support your cancellation claim.
+Clearly describe the affected person's condition and your relationship in the consultation form.

-Same-day service is available for submissions received before 9pm.
+Most letters are issued same day for submissions received before 9pm.
 Next-morning delivery (by 9am) is the overnight option.
-If your submission requires the doctor to contact you for additional information, this may add some time — provide as much detail and evidence as possible when you submit to avoid delays.
+Provide as much detail and evidence as possible when you submit to avoid delays.
+If the doctor needs to contact you for additional information, this may add some time.